bowman-lab/PopShift/README.md

 Calling `pick_align_frames.py --help` will provide more information about alternative strategies for picking frames (for example, using just cluster centers, or picking particular numbers of frames from each bin).
 It's also worth noting that pick_align_frames can be imported into other python sessions, so if you want to rip random frames into sub-trajectories for other reasons this is possible.
 Finally, note that subsample trajectories that are not PDBs can also be written to disk if desired.
 This can be nice if trying to use normal trajectory analysis tools on the selected frames, because reading in piles of PDBs instead of one DCD per MSM bin can be annoying and slow.

-[^1]: NOTE that the order of `*.xtc`, python's `glob.glob('*.xtc')` python's `pathlib.Path.glob('*.xtc')` and `find . -name '*.xtc'` will not necessarily be consistent across runs.
+[^1]: The order of `*.xtc`, python's `glob.glob('*.xtc')` python's `pathlib.Path.glob('*.xtc')` and `find . -name '*.xtc'` will not necessarily be consistent across runs.
 The first of these results in ASCII-betical ordering (meaning that `traj-11.xtc` will come _before_ `traj-2.xtc` for bash and derivative shells).
 The other three, if unsorted, will come in the file-system's order.
 Importantly, **the filesystem order can change** if the contents of the filesystem change, which is why many references point out that the returns of such commands--when unsorted explicitly--are arbitrary.
 This is an easy way for one to shoot oneself in the foot.
 # Docking scripts

 ## On preparing receptors and ligands for docking